Now Reading

 More than just a place to hang a tag, pet collars are joining the 21st-century

-“Wearable Tech” it seems is all the rage at the moment, from the plethora of fitness tracking bands and associated apps to the arrival of and promise of further offerings in the “smartwatch” arena.
+It seems that “Wearable Tech” is all the rage at the moment, from the plethora of fitness tracking bands and associated apps to the arrival of and promise of further offerings in the “smartwatch” arena.
 But what of our pets?
 What is technology doing to serve their needs in the wearables sphere?
-After all, they are probably the only ones that truly embrace the wearable at all times, what with them wearing collars.
+After all, they are probably the only ones who truly embrace the wearable at all times, what with them wearing collars.

 The collar has advanced very little, if at all since it was first placed around the necks of our furry friends.
 Serving principally as both a lead attachment point and someplace from which to hang a name tag, its role and fundamental design have changed little, if at all, over the years, save for some degree of “pimping,” with diamanté and different colours being available.